pyepics/pyepics/doc/advanced.rst

 When using PVs with large array sizes (here, I'll assert that *large* means more than 100 or so elements), it is necessary to make sure that the environmental variable ``EPICS_CA_MAX_ARRAY_SIZE`` is suitably set.
+Unfortunately, this represents a pretty crude approach to memory management within Epics for handling array data as it is used not only sets how large an array the client can accept, but how much memory will be allocated on the server.
+In addition, this value must be set prior to using the CA library -- it cannot be altered during the running of a CA program.

+Normally, the default value for ``EPICS_CA_MAX_ARRAY_SIZE`` is only 16384 (16k, and it turns out that you cannot set it smaller than this value!).
-Practically, this should not be a significant concern, as this is set (to 2**31, or 2 Gb) when :mod:`epics.ca` is initialized.
-If you do have the environmental variable ``EPICS_CA_MAX_ARRAY_SIZE`` set, that value will be used instead.
+As Python is used for clients, generally running on workstations or servers with sufficient memory, this default value is changed to 2**24, or 16Mb) when :mod:`epics.ca` is initialized.
+If the environmental variable ``EPICS_CA_MAX_ARRAY_SIZE`` has not already been set.

 The main issues for large arrays are:
   * should large arrays automatically be immediately converted to numpy